LunarG/VulkanTools/vkconfig/vkconfig.md

-# Vulkan Configuration Tool (vkconfig)
+# Vulkan Configurator (vkconfig)

-The Vulkan configuration tool is a graphical application that allows a user to specify which layers will be loaded by Vulkan applications at runtime.
+The Vulkan Configurator is a graphical application that allows a user to specify which layers will be loaded by Vulkan applications at runtime.
 It provides an alternative to setting layers through environment variables or an application's layer selection.
 In addition, it allows using layers from non-standard locations, selecting the ordering for implicit layers, and specifying settings for layers that vkconfig supports.

-## Using vkconfig
+## Using the Vulkan Configurator

-The Vulkan configuration tool is a graphical user interface (GUI), and does not support any functionality through the system console.
+The Vulkan Configurator is a graphical user interface (GUI), and does not support any functionality through the system console.
 It may be launched from the console (as `vkconfig`), but no further functionality will be available from the console.
 The tool is distributed differently, depending on the platform:
 - Ubuntu packages: Upon installing the `lunarg-vkconfig` package, the tools will be available from the command line as `vkconfig`.
 - Linux tarball: After extracting the SDK, run the `build_tools.sh` script to build `vkconfig`.
 Note that the Core, GUI, and Widgets modules of Qt5 must be installed prior to running the build script.
 - Windows: The tool will be present on the start menu, in the Vulkan SDK menu.
 It will be called `vkconfig`.
 - MacOS: The tool is provided as an application bundle.
 Run it by double clicking the bundle from a file explorer.

-The configuration tool is divided into the following three sections.
+The configurator is divided into the following three sections.

 ### Layer Locations